Ended0fTime/SPPO/README.md

-### Currently missing stuff: rainbow color words on main menu, search engine based on SQL instead of jscript, nicer css, maybe something i totally forgot abt
+### Currently missing stuff: rainbow color words on main menu, nicer css, maybe something i totally forgot abt

 test.html is for checking your browser viewport size and has default spare code of new input box.
 I will put comments in the code when i feel like it.
 Those that alr have comments just mean i copied it